pastorcmentarny/denva/README.md

 - Airplane scanner
 - Sensor data processor
 - Metrics Service - It will collect all metrics from all services

+It runs all apps:

+- app to
+- healthcheck - to check application and connectivity
+- email to send emails
+- website - homepage + handling ui for all apps
+- transport manager project
+- Raspberry Pi 3 Model (Kano)

+- It was LattePanda Delta 432 with WD Blue SN500
+- Logitech Logitech C525
+- Anker USB 3.0 AK-A7507011
+-
+- Mote (Controller + 4 APA102 RGB LED strips) - for status

+- Server UI __
+  - Move

+carbon monoxide (reducing), nitrogen dioxide (oxidising), and ammonia (NH3),

 ### Denva(201) & Denviro(202) - it starts as Dom's Environment Analyser and become denva is a Dom's personal assistant